Thursday 19 September

 09:00 - 09:30 Biliary drainage for pancreatic cancer: EUS guided or ERCP?
 Fauze MALUF-FILHO (Keynote Speaker, sao Paulo, Brazil)

 09:30 - 10:10 Is neo adjuvant chemotherapy needed for left sided pancreatic adenocarcinoma?
-Olivier TURRINI (surgeon) (Keynote Speaker, Marseille, France)
+Anais PALEN (Keynote Speaker, MARSEILLE, France)

 10:00 - 10:30 Is "a la carte treatment" possible for pancreatic adenocarcinoma?
 Nelson DUSETTI (Keynote Speaker, Marseille, France)